Adam Taback, Head of Global Alternative Investments

 Global Equities: MSCI All Country World Index (ACWI).
 Captures large and mid-cap representation across 23 developed markets and 23 emerging markets countries.
 With over 2,000 constituents, the index covers approximately 85% of the global investable equity opportunity set.

-Global Fixed Income: Barclays Global Aggregate Sovereign Total Return Index.
+Global Fixed Income: Bloomberg Barclays Global Aggregate Sovereign Total Return Index.
 A measure of global investment-grade debt from 24 different local currency markets.
-This multi-currency benchmark includes fixed-rate treasury, government-related, corporate and securitized bonds from both developed and emerging markets issuers.
+This multi-currency benchmark includes fixed-rate Treasury, government-related, corporate and securitized bonds from both developed and emerging markets issuers.

-Global Credit: Barclays Global Aggregate Credit Total Return Index.
-Represents the corporate and government-related sectors of Barclays Capital Global Aggregate Bond Index (which provides a broad-based measure of the global investment-grade, fixed-rate debt markets) and is considered representative of global investment-grade debt.
+Global Credit: Bloomberg Barclays Global Aggregate Credit Total Return Index.
+Represents the corporate and government-related sectors of Bloomberg Barclays Global Aggregate Bond Index (which provides a broad-based measure of the global investment-grade, fixed-rate debt markets) and is considered representative of global investment-grade debt.

-The information contained in this document has been prepared by Global Investment Strategy (GIS) and Global Alternative Investments (GAI) and the opinions are those of GIS and GAI.
+The information contained in this document has been prepared by Wells Fargo Investment Institute (WFII) and the opinions are those of WFII.
 The views expressed are subject to change and are not intended as investment advice.
-GIS and GAI do not undertake to advise you of any change in its opinion or of the information contained herein.
-The information or analysis contained in this material has been compiled or arrived at from sources believed to be reliable but GIS and GAI do not make any representations as to their accuracy or completeness and does not accept liability for any loss arising from the use thereof.
+WFII does not undertake to advise you of any change in its opinion or of the information contained herein.
+The information or analysis contained in this material has been compiled or arrived at from sources believed to be reliable but WFII does not make any representations as to their accuracy or completeness and does not accept liability for any loss arising from the use thereof.

-Global Investment Strategy and Global Alternative Investments are divisions of Wells Fargo Investment Institute (WFII).
-WFII is a registered investment adviser and wholly‐owned subsidiary of Wells Fargo & Company and provides investment advice to Wells Fargo Bank, N.A., Wells Fargo Advisors and other Wells Fargo affiliates.
-Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.
-Global Alternative Investment Services, Inc. is a registered broker‐dealer that acts as placement agent for certain funds and provides wholesaling support services to GAI.
+Global Alternative Investments are divisions of Wells Fargo Investment Institute (WFII).
+WFII is a registered investment adviser and wholly‐owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.